Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Abstract

 \section{Abstract}

-In complex financial markets, recommender systems can play a crucial role in empowering individuals to make informed decisions.
-Existing studies predominantly focus on price prediction, but even the most sophisticated models cannot accurately predict stock prices.
-Also, many studies show that most individual investors do not follow established investment theories because they have their own preferences.
-Hence, the tricky point in stock recommendation is that recommendations should give good investment performance but also should not ignore individual preferences.
-To develop effective stock recommender systems, it is essential to consider three key aspects: 1) individual preferences, 2) portfolio diversification, and 3) temporal aspect of both stock features and individual preferences.
-In response, we develop the portfolio temporal graph network recommender \texttt{PfoTGNRec}, which can handle time-varying collaborative signals and incorporates diversification-enhancing contrastive learning.
-As a result, our model demonstrated superior performance compared to various baselines, including cutting-edge dynamic embedding models and existing stock recommendation models, in a sense that our model exhibited good investment performance while maintaining competitive in capturing individual preferences.
-The source code and data are available at \url{https://anonymous.4open.science/r/IJCAI2024-12F4}.
+Recommender systems can be helpful for individuals to make well-informed decisions in complex financial markets.
+While many studies have focused on predicting stock prices, even advanced models fall short of accurately forecasting them.
+Additionally, previous studies indicate that individual investors often disregard established investment theories, favoring their personal preferences instead.
+This presents a challenge for stock recommendation systems, which must not only provide strong investment performance but also respect these individual preferences.
+To create effective stock recommender systems, three critical elements must be incorporated: 1) individual preferences, 2) portfolio diversification, and 3) the temporal dynamics of the first two.
+In response, we propose a new model, Portfolio Temporal Graph Network Recommender \texttt{PfoTGNRec}, which can handle time-varying collaborative signals and incorporates diversification-enhancing sampling.
+On real-world individual trading data, our approach demonstrates superior performance compared to state-of-the-art baselines, including cutting-edge dynamic embedding models and existing stock recommendation models.
+Indeed, we show that \texttt{PfoTGNRec} is an effective solution that can balance customer preferences with the need to suggest portfolios with high Return-on-Investment.
+The source code and data are available at \url{https://github.com/youngandbin/PfoTGNRec}.